Olympics-War-torn South Sudan set to join Olympic family

-KUALA LUMPUR, July 28 (Reuters) - South Sudan is set to become the 206th member of the Olympic family later this week, the International Olympic Committee said on Tuesday, despite ongoing fierce fighting in the African country.
+KUALA LUMPUR (Reuters) - South Sudan is set to become the 206th member of the Olympic family later this week, the International Olympic Committee said on Tuesday, despite ongoing fierce fighting in the African country.

 The IOC Session will vote on South Sudan’s membership on Sunday after a recommendation submitted by the executive board on Tuesday, spokesman Mark Adams said.